braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns.md

 tools: campaigns
 page_type: landing
 description: "This landing page is home to Braze's Dashboard Campaigns.
-Here you can find resources to not only create and set up a campaign but also valuable campaign strategy tips as well as documentation to guide you in testing, scheduling and organizing your campaign."
+Here you can find resources to create, set up, and personalize a campaign."

 guide_featured_title: "Campaign Topics"
 guide_featured_list: